 Using time differently

-Difference and resonance as a source of creativity
+Difference and difficulty as a source of creativity

 The strength of creative teams lies in their diversity.
 They are not perfectly aligned or always in agreement.
 Without some friction, there can be little chance of something new emerging.

-Unhurried teams find ways to manage their differences so they are a source of insights and new thinking.
-They manage to keep companionship even in adversity.
-When teams are in flow, differences are held carefully with less pressure to fix them with a final solution.
+Unhurried teams find ways to use - rather than suppress - their differences, so they are a source of insights and new thinking.
+It's possible to keep companionship even in adversity.

 The wisdom of uncertainty